hnryjmes/100-days-of-code/README.md

 1. DAY 51.
 Getting to know Node.js.
 Eventually, I'll be able to write a server that can do stuff, right?
 For now, I'm just watching videos and considering doing the 'build an HTTP server' side project. #100DaysOfCode

+1. DAY 52.
+JavaScript week again!
+Getting to grips with some more advanced language features, reading Eloquent JavaScript, test-driving a single page notes app in vanilla JS. #100DaysOfCode

 1.